-8. Derivative Liabilities
+7. Derivative Liabilities

-As discussed in Note 6, on June 30, 2016, the Company entered into the First Amendment with Brainlab, with respect to the New Brainlab Note, the provisions of which created: (a) a conversion feature allowing for \$500,000 of the principal balance of the New Brainlab Note to be converted into the security offered in a qualified public offering, and at a price that may be less than market value per share of the Company's common stock; and (b) down round protection with respect to the exercise price for 34,957 shares of common stock underlying warrants issued in connection with the New Brainlab Note.

-In addition, warrants issued in 2012 and 2013 financing transactions contain either or both net-cash settlement and down round exercise price protection provisions.
+As discussed in Note 5, on June 30, 2016, the Company entered into amendments with Brainlab, with respect to the New Brainlab Note, and with the 2014 Convertible Note Holders, the provisions of which created: (a) a conversion feature allowing for the principal balance described above to be converted at a public offering price that may be less than market value per share of the Company's common stock; and (b) down round strike price protection with respect to the warrants.
+In addition, warrants issued in 2013 contain net-cash settlement and down round provisions.

-Under GAAP, the conversion feature and the down round price protection described in the two preceding paragraphs are required to be accounted for as derivatives, thus necessitating that they each be adjusted to estimated fair value at each balance sheet date and shown as liabilities in the accompanying condensed consolidated balance sheets.
-The fair values of these derivatives were calculated using the Monte Carlo simulation valuation method.

-Assumptions used in calculating the fair value of the conversion feature at December 31, 2016 include the following:
+Under GAAP, the provisions described above require that the conversion feature and the warrants be accounted for as derivatives, thus requiring that they each be adjusted to estimated fair value at each balance sheet date and shown as liabilities in the accompanying condensed consolidated balance sheets.
+The fair values of the conversion feature and the warrants were calculated using the Monte Carlo simulation valuation method.
+Assumptions used in calculating the fair value of the conversion feature at December 31, 2017 are as follows:

-Risk free interest rates 1.20% Volatility 60%
+Risk free interest rates 1.76% Volatility 55%

-Assumptions used in calculating the fair value of the warrants described in this Note 8 at December 31, 2016 include the following:
+Assumptions used in calculating the fair value of the warrants at December 31, 2017 are as follows:

 Dividend yield 0%

-Expected volatility 55% - 60%
+Expected volatility 45%

-Risk free interest rates 0.62% - 1.76%
+Risk free interest rates 1.28 - 2.01%

-Expected remaining term (in years) 0.50 - 4.26
+Expected remaining term (in years) 0.1 - 3.25

-In addition to the assumptions above, the Company also estimates the likelihood of whether it will participate in a future round of qualifying equity financing, as defined in either the amended note or warrant agreements, as applicable, that would trigger the conversion feature or the repricing of warrants, and, if so, the estimated timing and pricing of its offering of common stock.
+In addition to the assumptions above, the Company also estimates the likelihood of whether it will participate in a future qualified public offering, as defined in either the amended note or warrant agreements, as applicable, that would trigger the conversion feature or the repricing of warrants, and, if so, the estimated timing and pricing of its offering of common stock.

-The fair values and the changes in fair values of derivative liabilities as of, and during the years ended, December 31, 2016 and 2015 are as follows:
+The fair values and the changes in fair values of derivative liabilities during the years ended December 31, 2017 and 2016 are as follows:

-Year Ended December 31, 2016 2015 Balance, beginning of period \$ 658,286 \$ 2,198,162 Conversion of equity warrants to liabilities 192,173 - Addition from debt restructurings 1,592,134 - Reduction from debt conversions (1,207,813) - Reduction from warrant exercise (37,672) - Gain on change in fair value for the period (1,065,935) (1,539,876) Balance, end of period \$ 131,173 \$ 658,286
+Year Ended December 31, 2017 2016 Balance, beginning of period \$ 131,173 \$ 658,286 Conversion of equity warrants to liabilities - 192,173 Additions from debt restructuring - 1,592,134 Reduction from debt conversions - (1,207,813) Reduction from warrant exercise (10,659) (37,672) Gain on change in fair value for the period (24,728) (1,065,935) Balance, end of period \$ 95,786 \$ 131,173

-9. Income Taxes
+8. Income Taxes

-The Company had no income tax expense for the years ended December 31, 2016 and 2015.
+The Company had no income tax expense for the years ended December 31, 2017 and 2016.
 Due to uncertainties surrounding the realization of its deferred income tax assets in future periods, the Company has recorded a 100% valuation allowance against its net deferred income tax assets.
 If it is determined in the future that it is more likely than not that any deferred income tax assets are realizable, the valuation allowance will be reduced by the estimated net realizable amounts.
-For the years ended December 31, 2016 and 2015, the valuation allowance increased by approximately \$3.5 million and \$5.0 million, respectively.
+For the year ended December 31, 2017, the valuation allowance decreased by approximately \$14.9, due primarily to the effects of reduced corporate income tax rates effected under the Tax Act, which were partially offset by changes in deferred tax assets and liabilities.
+For the year ended December 31, 2016, the valuation allowance increased by approximately \$3.5 million, based on changes in deferred tax assets and liabilities.